hVHDL/hVHDL_example_project/README.md

 The example project has been built with Lattice Diamond, Xilinx Vivado, Intel Quartus and Efinix Efinity and tested with lattice ECP5 and Spartan 7 FPGAs.
 The build scripts can be found in the repository.

-Note, tested to NOT work with 3.11 version of Lattice Diamond on a Windoew 11.
+Note, tested to NOT work with 3.11 version of Lattice Diamond on a Windoes 11.
 Either Version of 3.12 works.

 Lattice Diamond build can be launched using
 > pnmainc <path_to_example_project>/ecp5_build/build_ecp5.tcl